omariomari2/omariomari2/README.md

 - 👋 Hi, I’m Owusu Bright Omari @omariomari2
+- 👋 I'm a freshman Cybersecurity major at Grambling State University
 - 👀 I’m interested in task automation and web development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking for internships and to collaborate on projects and researches alike